Khapri metro station

-Khapri is a metro station on the Orange (North-South) line of the Nagpur Metro serving the Khapri area of Nagpur.
+Khapri is the at-grade southern terminal metro station on the North-South corridor of the Orange Line of Nagpur Metro in the city of Nagpur, Maharashtra.serving the Khapri area of Nagpur.
 It was opened to the public on 8 March 2019.
 The station is integrated with the Khapri railway station, and is linked with Wardha Road via a subway that passes under the main railway line.

 The Nagpur Metro Rail Corporation Limited (now the Maharashtra Metro Rail Corporation Limited) awarded the contract to construct the station to Infrastructure Leasing & Financial Services (ILFS) in July 2016.
 Construction of the outer structure of the station was completed by November 2017, and interior work began in the same month.
 The station was awarded a platinum rating by the Indian Green Building Council, the highest rating the Council presents for sustainable construction practices that reduce environmental impact.
 Construction of the station was completed by January 2019.

 The station was originally proposed to be the southern terminus of the North-South Line.
 However, on 22 November 2017, Mahametro announced a 3 km southern extension to the line which added two new stations - Ecopark and Metro City - the latter becoming the southern terminus.